 Miniature cats – the thumbnail photographs above and on this page are reproduced courtesy Pocket Kittys, a cattery, and are their copyright.
 They are the only cattery breeding this cat with quality photographs.
 That’s a good sign.
 I have also used their photographs on the Teacup Cat page.
-These are very small Traditional Persian cats, meaning Persian cats that do not suffer from tear overflow due to the squashed face ultra appearance.
+These are very small Traditional Persian cats, meaning Persian cats that do not suffer from tear overflow due to the squashed face ultra-appearance.
 There is a link to Pocket Kittys at the base of this page.
 They seem to be based in the USA.
 I am not advertising the cattery simply returning the favour.
-Update: 2012 this cattery no longer trade as far as I remember.
+Update: 2012 this cattery no longer trades as far as I remember.

 Miniature cats weigh in the region of 3-6 lbs (perhaps a maximum of 7 lbs).
 Average size cats weight around 10lbs (7-12+ lbs).
 I would have thought cats at the 3-4 lbs range are extremely rare and may suffer health issues.
 It is likely that a very small cat, who would normally be thought of as a “normal” cat, could be classified as a miniature.